obsidian-tasks-group/obsidian-tasks/docs/Queries/Layout.md

 if you do not want to show any of them, or the command `show` to show the urgency score.

 > [!warning]
-> For now hiding tags with `hide tags` instruction prevents the tag highlighting with CSS styles.
+> Hiding tags with the `hide tags` instruction breaks any CSS rules that use tags in tasks, such as the [[Styling#Highlight for a Specific Tag]] examples.
 >
-> We are tracking this in [issue #....](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/....).
+> We are tracking this in [issue #2083](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2083).

 > [!released]
 The `show` commands were introduced in Tasks 1.14.0.<br>